mabappi/tvshows/README.md

 - After downloading each page sends api request to Elastic search.
 - After initial download of all tv shows creates trigger for next run after 1 day.
 - Idea is this service will keep downloading new information every day.
+- Downloading all the tvshows including cast information takes 27 minutes (Number Of thread = 10)

 ### TvShow
 - Rest API to get paginated list of Tv Shows including Cast information.
 Cast information ordered by Birthday.